 Several times I would contact a high school state champion and the word was, “The Denker event does not have any strong players and I have other things to do during the summer.”
 At this point, it was very much like the film about baseball: “If you build it they will come.”
 Sure enough they did, and the state count began to rise because GM Denker kept up the positive enthusiasm needed to move this event forward.
 He always had a smile and a kind word to say to the players with interesting stories and a sense of humor flowing through the conversation.
 The man was magnetic, had the joy of living, and funny chess stories that kept the gathering alive.

 He gained support from the University of Texas at Dallas (UTD) who provided a scholarship.
 Texas Tech has also supported the event and so has the Chess Trust.

 One time he said to me, a few years before his death that he was going to change the name of the event.
 I was surprised at the thought, but he said, “Let’s change it.”

 I said, “No, absolutely not.
 You have created a legacy that will be continued and appreciated by all the chess players who see the event, follow the results, and cheer on their champions.”
-I knew he was just kidding, but I am happy for what has been accomplished and that Mitchell Denker, his son, came on board a short time ago when GM Denker passed away and has continued that same enthusiasm.
+I knew he was just kidding, but I am happy for what has been accomplished and that Mitchell Denker, his son, came on board a short time ago when GM Denker passed away.
+Mitchell continued that same enthusiasm before he passed.

 It is with great pleasure and reverence that I say it has been an honor to meet and greet the young people who can proudly say, “I played in the Denker!”
 It is a legacy that the entire chess community can be proud of.
 As we move into the next quarter century, it will continue to shine as an example of the best we can offer from Alaska to Maine, Michigan to Texas, Florida to Hawaii and from California to Virginia.
 I say from the deepest part of my heart: “Thank you, Arnold, for the legacy you have bestowed upon the chess community.”